Cathode ray tube: Body

 Some early CRTs used a metal funnel insulated with polyethylene instead of glass with conductive material.
 Others had ceramic or blown Pyrex instead of pressed glass funnels.
 Early CRTs did not have a dedicated anode cap connection; the funnel was the anode connection, so it was live during operation.

 The funnel is coated on the inside and outside with a conductive coating, making the funnel a capacitor, helping stabilize and filter the anode voltage of the CRT, and significantly reducing the amount of time needed to turn on a CRT.
 The stability provided by the coating solved problems inherent to early power supply designs, as they used vacuum tubes.
 Because the funnel is used as a capacitor, the glass used in the funnel must be an excellent electrical insulator (dielectric).
 The inner coating has a positive voltage (the anode voltage that can be several kV) while the outer coating is connected to ground.
 CRTs powered by more modern power supplies do not need to be connected to ground, due to the more robust design of modern power supplies.
 The value of the capacitor formed by the funnel is 5–10 nF, although at the voltage the anode is normally supplied with.
 The capacitor formed by the funnel can also suffer from dielectric absorption, similarly to other types of capacitors.
 Because of this CRTs have to be discharged before handling to prevent injury.

 The depth of a CRT is related to its screen size.
 Usual deflection angles were 90° for computer monitor CRTs and small CRTs and 110° which was the standard in larger TV CRTs, with 120 or 125° being used in slim CRTs made since 2001–2005 in an attempt to compete with LCD TVs.
 Over time, deflection angles increased as they became practical, from 50° in 1938 to 110° in 1959, and 125° in the 2000s.
-140° deflection CRTs were researched but never commercialized, as convergence problems were never resolved.
+140° deflection CRTs were researched but never commercialized, as convergence (alignment of red, green, blue electron guns) problems were never resolved.